haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 - `4g6k_AF2_multimer.pdb`

-As was demonstrated in the tutorial, those files must be preprocess for use in HADDOCK.
+As was demonstrated in the tutorial, those files must be preprocessed for their use in HADDOCK.
 Docking-ready files are also provided in the `pdbs` directory:

 - `4G6K_abb_clean.pdb`
 - `4G6K_af2_clean.pdb`

-Load the experimental unbound structure (`4G6K_clean.pdb`) and the two AI model in PyMOL to see whether they ressemble the experimental unbound structure.
+Load the experimental unbound structure (`4G6K_clean.pdb`) and the two AI models in PyMOL to see whether they resemble the experimental unbound structure.

 <a class="prompt prompt-pymol">
 File menu -> Open -> select 4G6K_clean.pdb